 The Section-Level Adaptive Format

 The revised general GRE has a section-level adaptive format in the Verbal and Quantitative Reasoning sections (but not in the Analytical Writing section which has only one topic in the Issue Task and one topic in the Argument Task).
 This means, that the computer selects questions for the second Verbal or Quantitative section according to your performance in the first section of that type.
+So, if you have done well in the first section of a particular type, in the next section of the type you will get a greater number of hard questions which will allow you to score more since your score depends on both the number of questions you get right and their difficulty level.

 In this format of the exam you can: